nWidart/laravel-modules/README.md

 ### Autoloading

-By default the module classes are not loaded automatically.
+By default, the module classes are not loaded automatically.
 You can autoload your modules using `psr-4`.
 For example:

 ``` json
 {